Mosic-asia/.github/profile/README.md

 - The "Memory Quiz" feature helps users maintain and improve cognitive skills by asking questions about their reminders or past events.
 - Emergency contacts, profile, and hospital information are always accessible, supporting both user safety and family peace of mind.
 - **Senior-friendly UI**: Large text, bright colors, simple layout, and touch optimization make it easy for anyone to use.
+- "Surprise: our cute 'cloud' is... really a brain! 🧠"

 ---